time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 a land property being sold is an `object` which can have special attributes such as area and a typology like rural/urban).

-The following

 To be able to use Kleio to record in a format closer to the source we need to provide Timelink with mapping information between the terminology used in the source and the core groups and elements.

 The mapping configuration process addresses several scenarios of different complexity:

--   the name of the groups to be used and their relation with the core groups
+-  Define new  names for the base groups so that the transcription is closer to the original source
-    -   e.g. `father` and `mother` instead of `person` or `land` instead of `object`
+	- e.g. `baptims` instead of `act`, `father` and `mother` instead of `person` or `land` instead of `object`
--   although most of the time the name of the core elements are used in the new groups it is also possible to map element names in new groups with the core elements in the core groups.
--   if extra elements are introduced, the name of the built-in elements that they correspond.
-If entirely new elements are introduced, extra information about how they map to database columns must be provided.
+- Define which groups can appear inside other groups.
+	- e.g the group "baptism" can only contain groups named `child, father, mother, godfather, godmother`.
+- Define new names for the builtin elements of the groups
+	- e.g. `nome` instead of `name` and `dia, mês, ano` instead of `day, month, year`.
+-   Define new groups that extend the existing groups by adding different elements
+	- e.g. a group "baptism" extends "act" adding the element "date-of-birth".
--   if there is information to be inferred from the transcription (attributes or relations), what are the rules to be used for inference
+-  If there is information to be inferred from the transcription (attributes or relations), what are the rules to be used for inference
     -   e.g. the element `sex` can be inferred if groups such as `father` and `mother` are used instead of `person`

 Currently three types of configuration files are used to provide this information:

-str files
+structure (str) files
-:   define new groups and their relation with core groups, as well
-    as extra elements that the new groups might include
+:   define new groups and their relation with core groups, any extra elements that
+	 new groups might include, and the order by which the groups may appear; str files define the way sources can be transcribed.

 mappings files
 :   describe how information of the new groups and elements are